ibi420/doubtfire-astro/src/content/docs/report-scripts/Planner_Pull_Documentation.md

-# Planner Task Puller Script
+# Planner Task Puller Script Documentation

 ## Overview

 This PowerShell script connects to Microsoft Graph to retrieve tasks from a specified Microsoft Planner plan.
+It is a flexible, menu-driven tool that allows for powerful filtering and multiple export formats.

-It allows the user to pull all tasks, only those assigned to users, or tasks assigned to users within a specific date range.
-The script can store connection details for multiple plans in a `config.txt` file, allowing for easy switching between them.
-The script fetches task details, including bucket names, attachments (specifically looking for GitHub links), and assigned users with their roles (Main Contributor, Reviewer).
-The collected data is then exported to a user-specified CSV file.
+The script can store connection details for multiple plans in a `config.json` file, allowing for easy switching between them.
+It fetches task details, including bucket names, completion status, attachments (specifically looking for GitHub links), and assigned users with their roles (Main Contributor, Reviewer).
+The collected data can then be exported to a **CSV**, **JSON**, or **Markdown** file.

+For CSV and Markdown exports, the script allows you to interactively select which data columns to include, making it ideal for generating custom reports.

+## Key Features

+*   **Multiple Filtering Options:** Pull tasks by assignment, date range, completion status, or specific bucket.
+*   **Multiple Export Formats:** Export your data to CSV, JSON, or a report-ready Markdown table.
+*   **Customizable Columns:** For CSV and Markdown exports, you can choose exactly which columns to include.
+*   **Plan Management:** An interactive utility to add, delete, and view your saved Planner plans.
+*   **Robust Logging:** Creates a detailed log file in the `\logs` directory, with a configurable log level for easier debugging.
+*   **Environment Checks:** Automatically checks for the required PowerShell version (7+) and `Microsoft.Graph` module to prevent errors.

 ## Prerequisites

-*   Windows operating system with PowerShell 7.
-You can grap powershell online at [Microsoft Page](https://learn.microsoft.com/en-gb/powershell/scripting/install/installing-powershell?view=powershell-7.5) or [Github Link](https://github.com/PowerShell/PowerShell?tab=readme-ov-file).
+*   **PowerShell 7 or higher.** The script will not run on older versions like Windows PowerShell 5.1.
+You can get PowerShell 7 from the [Microsoft Page](https://learn.microsoft.com/en-gb/powershell/scripting/install/installing-powershell?view=powershell-7.5) or [GitHub](https://github.com/PowerShell/PowerShell).
 *   An internet connection.
 *   A Microsoft 365 account with access to Microsoft Planner.
 *   The `Microsoft.Graph` PowerShell module.

 ## Setup

 Before running the script for the first time, you need to install the `Microsoft.Graph` module.
-Open a PowerShell terminal and run the following command:
+Open a PowerShell 7 terminal and run the following command:

 ```powershell
 Install-Module Microsoft.Graph -Scope CurrentUser -AllowClobber -Force